LouWii/ErgoMax/README.md

 * extra top row for F1-F12 keys
 * hot-swappable switches
-* uses 2 ProMicro controllers (one for each side), allowing for fully independent boards if needed
+* uses 2 ProMicro controllers (one for each side)
+* QMK firmware
-* 2 PCB versions available (separate left/right PCBs, or reversible PCB for both)
+* 2 PCBs (separate left/right PCBs)
+* either side can be master/slave
+* both sides can be master (both sides need to be connected via USB in that case), allow for a 1 side only setup
 * 2 input pins left (perfect for a rotary encoder!)
 * **DIY friendly**: it's really super easy to assemble yourself.
 The hardest part is probably the ProMicro.
 But it's still very accessible for beginners.

-**This project is not complete and some work still needs to be done.**
+* Multi layer acrylic case

 ## Layout

 While a lot of mechanical keyboard users seem to prefer simplistic, minimal keyboards, the ErgoMax goes the opposite way.

-The layout is the same as the ErgoDox, **with an extra top row** for *F1* to *F12* keys, adding more room for activites.
+The layout is the same as the ErgoDox, **with an extra top row** for *F1* to *F12* keys, adding more room for activities.

 Here's an example: